-10 Best Switch Horse-Riding Games - Gameranx
+12 Best Switch Horse-Riding Games - Gameranx

 Release Date: August 2011 (Switch August 2019)

-A hack and slash adventure role-playing game that was the sequel to Darksiders 1.
-The story follows the efforts of player character Death, who sets out to clear his brother’s name, who stands accused of wiping out humanity – now that’s quite the claim to escape.
-Darksiders 2 became one of the most expensive video games to develop of all time (a lofty $50 million), and what did you get for that?
-Well, the gameplay is an obvious improvement on its predecessor, but it lacks the thematical story of the first which is a giant shame, and the game ultimately fell short of what the company was expecting.
+A hack and slash adventure role-playing game and the sequel to Darksiders 1, Darksiders 2 follows the efforts of player character Death, who sets out to clear his brother’s name.
+The crime?
+Wiping out humanity.
+Darksiders 2 became one of the most expensive video games to develop of all time (a lofty $50 million), and what did players get for that price tag?
+The gameplay is an obvious improvement on its predecessor, but it lacks the thematical story of the first which is a giant shame.
+The game ultimately fell short of what the company was expecting, but if you enjoyed the first, you may find something to enjoy here.

 #8 Darksiders 1